RTEMS/rtems-docs/shell/file_and_directory.rst

 *-i*
     Causes cp to write a prompt to the standard error output before copying a file that would overwrite an existing file.
-If the response from the standard input begins with the character ’y’, the file copy is attempted.
+If the response from the standard input begins with the character 'y', the file copy is attempted.

 *-L*
     If the -R option is specified, all symbolic links are followed.